2026-05-15 · grocery list, meal plan, weight loss, nutrition, meal prep · 16 min read

 • High-fiber cereal (5 g+ fiber per serving, low added sugar)

+When you are scanning cereals, breads, and crackers, our guide on how to read nutrition labels shows which numbers actually matter (calories, protein, fiber) and which to skip.
 Higher-fiber eating patterns are associated with lower body weight and better long-term weight maintenance even at matched calories.

 Healthy fats